chantelwetzel-noaa/dover_sole_2021/write_up/_main.knit.md

 Estimates of maturity at length and age for Dover sole have been variable across historical studies.
 Hagerman [-@hagerman_biology_1952] reported that 50 percent of 35 cm female Dover sole were mature with 100 percent maturity-at-length of 45 cm.
 Yoklavich and Pikitch [-@yoklavich_reproductive_1989] reported a smaller size at 50 percent maturity.
 Hunter et al. [-@hunter_fecundity_1992] reported that different collection times and methods of analysis resulted in different estimates of maturity at length and suggest that differences reported between Hagerman [-@hagerman_biology_1952] and Yoklavich and Pikitch [-@yoklavich_reproductive_1989] may have been due to these differences rather than changes in maturity.
 Brodziak and Mikus [-@brodziak_variation_2000] found significant north-south differences in maturity curves derived for International North Pacific Fisheries Commission (INPFC) areas, with fish maturing at smaller sizes in the north.
 Their estimate of length at 50 percent maturity was less than 34.3 cm, as reported by Hagerman [-@hagerman_biology_1952].

-The maturity-at-length assumed in this assessment was based on new Dover sole maturity reads conducted by Melissa Head (NWFSC, NOAA) examining a total of 428 samples collected by the \gls{s-wcgbt} survey.
+The maturity-at-length assumed in this assessment was based on new Dover sole maturity reads conducted by Melissa Head (NWFSC, NOAA) examining a total of 428 from the \gls{s-wcgbt} (N = 309) and ODFW State sampling (N = 119).
 The 50 percent size-at-maturity was estimated at 32.8 cm and a slope of -0.28 with maturity asymptoting to 1.0 for larger fish.
 The shape of the new maturity-at-length curve and a comparison to the maturity curve used in the 2011 assessment is shown in Figure \ref{fig:compare-mat-at-len}.
 The new maturity-at-length curve was based on the estimate of functional maturity, an approach that classifies maturity with developing oocytes as mature or immature based on the proportion of vitellogenin in the cytoplasm and the measured frequency of atretic cells (Melissa Head, personal communication, NWFSC, NOAA).

 Maturity-at-length was examined spatially splitting Dover sole samples into north and south of Point Reyes off the California coast (approximately $38^\circ 0^\prime$ N. lat.).
 The latitudinal split was selected prior to examining the data and in a somewhat arbitrary fashion, with the decision driven by the number of samples available by area and based on work by Tolimieri et al. [-@tolimieri_spatio-temporal_2020] which identified areas of high age-1 Dover sole density.
 Spatial difference in life history traits is commonly observed in groundfish species off the West Coast.
 The northern group had 334 maturity samples and the southern group had 94 maturity samples.
 The estimated length at 50 percent maturity was significantly different for fish in the north and south, with fish in the south maturing at larger sizes (39.84 cm) relative to fish in the north (31.23 cm, Figure \ref{fig:spat-mat-at-len}).
 These results are consistent in trend with those from Brodziak and Mikus [-@brodziak_variation_2000] who also determined that fish in the north appear to mature at smaller sizes relative to fish in the south.
 However, the measured variation in maturity-at-length by area in Brodziak and Mikus [-@brodziak_variation_2000] was less extreme (Coastwide: 33.4 cm, Vancouver: 28.2 cm, Columbia: 32.0 cm, Eureka: 34.6 cm, Monterrey: 35.3 cm) compared to the current estimates north and south of Point Reyes.
 Spatial estimates of biomass north and south of Point Reyes, using \gls{s-wcgbt} data averaged across the most recent five years, indicated that approximately 67 percent of the West Coast Dover sole biomass is estimated to be north of Point Reyes.